LindseyJeeJan/my-portfolio-react/README.md

   * [Yarn](https://yarnpkg.com/)

   ## Questions
   For more information about me and my other projects, visit my [GitHub profile](https://github.com/LindseyJeeJan).
-Reach me to report issues or with questions at [ljjlauria@mac.com](mailto:ljjlauria@mac.com).